ALDABRA GIANT TORTOISEGeochelone gigantea

 The Aldabra Giant Tortoise, as stated in the name, is large.
 They have a dark gray to black domed carapace.

-They can be over 1 meter in length.
+Can be over 1 meter in length

 Native to the Aldabra atoll in the Seychelles, but have been introduced to different islands throughout the Seychelles

 Inhabit vegetated areas from scrub and mangrove swamps to platins (grassy plains).

 Males will bellow while chasing females for mating.